michals96/VForkExecutor/README.md

 # VForkExecutor
-Program executor using vfork instead of the fork

-> run_in_1 “command1 args” “command2 args2” ….
+*Programming in UNIX systems 202*0
+**Michal Stefaniuk**

+## How to run

+## Project target & Workflow description

-Compare to the usual execution in the shell or with the fork.
+The goal of the project was to create a program that would execute given compiled another program using vfork() function and compare it to the usual execution in the shell or with the fork.

+## Performance & Implementation